NicolaiVBonderup/BusinessIntelligenceElective/README.md

 # Business Intelligence Elective

-This is a repository for the assignments given in the Business Intelligence elective of the second semester of the top-up bachelor program in Software Development at CPHBusiness.
+This is a repository for the assignments given in the Business Intelligence elective of the second semester of the top-up bachelor program in Software Development at CPH Business Academy.

 Assignment hand-ins displayed on this repository are group hand-ins for the group Disgusting Software, consisting of Emil Rosenius Pedersen, Theis Rye and Nicolai Vikkelsø Bonderup.